 The Publication Library is a collection of reports, tools, blogs, newsletters and webinars, covering the key issues in the field of urban climate finance.
-Search for the latest Alliance Materials as well as materials from our Members.
+Search for the latest CCFLA Materials as well as materials from our Members.

 Barriers to private urban climate investments can be found at the macro, city, and project levels.
 This Report explores the barriers, good practice lessons, and recommendations to improve local enabling conditions to attract private sector capital to support climate investments in cities of emerging economies.